 There are different treatments for hairy cell leukaemia.
 You might need just one treatment or a combination of treatments.

 The main treatment for hairy cell leukaemia is chemotherapy.
-You might also have:
+Other treatments include:

 - surgery to remove your spleen